StanleyGoldman/Orchard-RoleCommands/README.md

 -

 This module also adds a custom Export for every Role.
-It also adds  a Recipe handler that for the creation of new Roles, as allows adding/removal of permissions.
+It also adds a Recipe handler that allows for the creation of new Roles, as well as adding/removal of permissions.

 *Example:*